 Please make sure you have read the detailed version of our Terms and Conditions.

-We are currently in the process of getting this training accredited with Yoga Alliance.
+We are currently in the process of getting this advanced Yoga teacher training accredited with Yoga Australia.

 Get in Touch

-We love to hear from prospective yoga teacher trainees, so don’t hesitate to fill in the form and get in touch.
+We love to hear from prospective yoga teacher trainees, so don’t hesitate to fill in the form and get in touch or give us a call.

 Address: 20 Cope Place